osg-htc/user-school-2023/docs/materials/htcondor/part2-ex2-queue-n.md

 ```

 Do you get the output that you expected?
 Using the example command above, how would you list your other five jobs?
-(More on constraints in later exercises.)
+(There will be more on how to use HTCondor constraints in later exercises.)